April 16, 2021

 Just one thing to remember – make sure that these goals are clearly outlined to your employees.
 This way, they know their focus and where they should position themselves.
 If they know exactly what has to be achieved for the next quarter, it can help motivate them to perform at their peak.

 Although giving and getting feedback can be quite intimidating for some companies, the results can be very surprising.
 Allowing your employees to engage and share their perspectives about your business and management gives them a sense of belonging, inspiring them to work at their best.
-Vice versa, consistently sending them some feedback also fuels employee growth and a chance to manage poor performances.
+Vice versa, consistently sending them some feedback also fuels employee growth, gives them a chance to manage poor performances, and understand how to perform better at work.

 If your company is only starting to adapt to a healthy feedback culture, you may want to start from something careful.
 You can send email surveys to your team, allowing them to provide feedback anonymously.
 In case of poor performance issues, practice giving your employees some constructive feedback.
 Instead of pointing out the problems, you can show them the implications of their performance, and provide them expert tips on how they can improve as they move forward.